decred/dcrdocs/docs/contributing/contributing-to-decred.md

 Decred has a Treasury fund to pay contributors who work effectively to advance the project.
 To become a paid contractor one must demonstrate that one's work is of value to the project.
 This [blog post](https://blog.decred.org/2017/07/25/Decred-Recruiting/) by Project Organizer Jake Yocom-Piatt is still the definitive guide to becoming a contractor.

-For every aspect of the project that's being actively worked on, there are people who are already doing that work.
-These are the people who are best placed to judge whether a new contributor would make a good addition to that team.
+The people who are best placed to judge whether a new contributor would make a good addition to a team are the people who are already working in that team.
 New contributors who produce good work will be invited to become a paid contractor.

 At present, this process is informal, but a formal process for granting a Decred Contractor Clearance (DCC) that allows an individual to bill for their work has been [proposed](https://proposals.decred.org/proposals/fa38a3593d9a3f6cb2478a24c25114f5097c572f6dadf24c78bb521ed10992a4) and approved by stakeholders.
 This process will involve three established contractors in the relevant sub-domain agreeing that a new contributor should be invited to become a contractor.
 This DCC model will go live once the [contractor management system](https://github.com/decred/contractor-mgmt) is operational.